Address – CenturyLink Sports Complex

 Boardwalk – The CenturyLink Sports Complex has a concrete Boardwalk which allows fans access to seating in the outfield as well as a 360 degree view of the entire ballpark.
 Seating sections include: Bullpen Zone, Left Field Drink Rails, Left Field Lawn Seating, Scoreboard Pavilion, Grandstand, The Porch and the Right Field Bullpen.
 In addition to the Lee County Grill and Taste Jr. Concession stands behind the batter’s eye, bars in right field and by third base, portable kiosks offering food, beverages, and merchandise are accessible to guests on the outfield Boardwalk.

-Radio Broadcasts: The 2018 Spring Training schedule will consist of 25 radio broadcasts as Cory Provus and Dan Gladden return to the booth.
-These broadcasts can be heard on more than 90 different radio affiliates across the five-state area that comprise the Treasure Island Baseball Network.
-The home of Twins Baseball in the Twin Cities returns to WCCO 830 AM!
-Their on-air schedule will feature 15 of those 25 broadcasts.
-Visit www.twinsbaseball.com for a complete schedule of game broadcasts and to stream all Spring Training Broadcasts.
+Radio Broadcasts: The 2020 Spring Training schedule will consist of 20 radio broadcasts as Cory Provus, Kris Atteberry and Dan Gladden return to the booth.
+These broadcasts can be heard on more than 80 different radio affiliates across the five-state area that comprise the Treasure Island Baseball Network.
+The home of Twins Baseball in the Twin Cities is WCCO 830 AM, who will air 14 of those 20 broadcasts.
+Additionally, all Spring Training broadcasts are streamed for free on the home page of twinsbaseball.com.
+Please visit the site for more information and a complete schedule of Spring Training broadcasts.

 Cameras — Guests are welcome to bring still cameras into the CenturyLink Sports Complex.
 Guests are asked to avoid obstructing the views of others by not standing in the aisles when using camera equipment.
 Tripods and monopods are not permitted into the CenturyLink Sports Complex.
 Photography of the CenturyLink Sports Complex or Twins players cannot be used commercially without written permission from the Minnesota Twins.

-Capacity - The capacity of CenturyLink Sports Complex is 8,730.
+Capacity – The capacity of Hammond Stadium at the CenturyLink Sports Complex is 8,730.

 Children’s Admission/Tickets — The Minnesota Twins offer complimentary admission (no ticket required) for children less than 30” in height for Spring Training games, provided they are accompanied by an adult with a valid ticket.
 These children must sit on the lap of the accompanying adult and not occupy an additional seat.